212-del/THM/AI-THREAT-MODELLING-ASSESSMENT_Writeup/solution.md

 This time, only **2 shields** are available.
 The attack has evolved — the scenario now appears to be a direct **data layer attack**, specifically targeting the stored data assets rather than manipulating AI behaviour through prompts.

-> *Instruction for copilot: Explain by choosing each combo of 2 shields to put onto it and why each combo will fail except the one that I chose.*

 ---